Harry Bannerman: Professional career

-Bannerman turned professional in late 1965, at the age of 23, and became an assistant at Royal Aberdeen Golf Club.
+Bannerman became an assistant at Royal Aberdeen Golf Club.
 Later he was the tournament professional at Banchory and Murcar Links Golf Club and professional at Cruden Bay and at Schloss Mainsondheim in Germany.
 A back injury curtailed his playing career.

+In 1967 Bannerman won both the Northern Open and the Scottish Professional Championship, a feat he repeated in 1972.
+He also won the Northern Open in 1969 and had a number of other successes in Scottish domestic tournaments.
+Bannerman was joint runner-up in the 1969 Algarve Open, behind Bernard Hunt.

 Six members of the Great Britain team for the 1971 Ryder Cup were selected from a points list based on a player's best 10 performances in 15 events during the 1971 season, ending with the Benson & Hedges Festival of Golf on 21 August.
-Bannerman finished fourth in the points list to get a place in the team.
-In the match he won two and a half points out of five.
+From June to mid-August Bannerman had a number of high finishes including tied 6th in the Daks Tournament, tied 4th in the Gallaher Ulster Open, tied 11th in the Open Championship, tied 4th in the French Open, tied 9th in the Swiss Open, tied 7th in the Classic International and reaching the semi-finals of the Piccadilly Medal.
+He finished fourth in the points list to get a place in the team for St. Louis.
+The United States won the contest by 5 points.
+Bannerman had two wins, two defeats and a half.
+His half came against Arnold Palmer in the morning singles session.
+In the afternoon singles he beat Gardner Dickinson 2&1.
+Bannerman finished the season in 6th place in the Order of Merit.

-Bannerman was twice runner-up on the European Tour, being second behind Jack Newton in the 1972 Benson & Hedges Festival of Golf and to Christy O'Connor Jnr in the 1975 Carroll's Irish Open.
-He was also joint runner-up in the 1969 Algarve Open, behind Bernard Hunt.
-He played in a number of tournaments on the European Senior Tour from 1992.
+Bannerman played on the European Tour from 1972 to 1977.
+He was twice runner-up on the tour, being second behind Jack Newton in the 1972 Benson & Hedges Festival of Golf and to Christy O'Connor Jnr in the 1975 Carroll's Irish Open.
+Bannerman had some success on the Safari Circuit in early 1975.
+He lost in a playoff for the Nigerian Open and was runner-up behind Ronnie Shade in the Mufulira Open.

+Bannerman later played in a number of tournaments on the European Senior Tour from 1992 to 1998.
+His best finish was to be tied for third place in the 1992 Tunisian Seniors.